AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 To configure [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] click **[!UICONTROL Settings]**.
 These configuration options apply only to the environment that is set in the _[!UICONTROL Payment mode]_ field the [_General_ configuration options](#general-configuration-options).

-For multi-store or legacy configuration, refer to the [Configure in the Admin](configure-admin.md) topic.
+For multi-store or legacy configuration see [Configure in the Admin](configure-admin.md).

 ## Enable Payment Services